jmscott/work/README.md

 	Snaphot postgresql database and notify the hordes

 ###  furl
-	Fault a failed URL fetch and alert the hordes on state change.
+	Cron driven fault of a failed URL fetch that alert the hordes on state change.

 ## Standalone Shell Scripts